Create an online event schedule in 5 easy steps

 Testing the schedule from a visitor’s point of viewStep

-Test the event schedule from a participant’s perspective to ensure it behaves as expected.
-You will need to switch between administrator and user access, which is discussed in more detail under Testing the schedule you created.
+Test the event schedule from a client’s perspective to make sure you catch any errors before engaging with your clients and to ensure it behaves as expected.
+You will need to switch between administrator and user access.

 Integrating the registration system into your websiteStep